GatienBancarel/Projet-Data-Analytics/README.md

 - Date

 We can select one date among three.
+It is mandatory to selectect a date to have any visuals.

 - Room type